sontek/readme/manager.md

 # About me (personally)
 I will answer to John or sontek.
-I'm originally from Michigan, USA but I live in Luquillo Puerto Rico on an off-grid 3 acres where I have a small fruit orchard, garden, chickens, ducks, and a turkey.
+I'm originally from Michigan, USA but I live in Luquillo Puerto Rico on an off-grid 3 acres where I have a small fruit orchard, garden, chickens, ducks, and turkeys.
+I'm a certified welder in case you need any metal attached to other metal.

 I have two sons, Graham Wolfgang (2011) and Morgan Hawke (2013).